gavishgulati/INFM600/README.md

 **Presubmission_meetings_and_Age_restricted_homes.csv**

-This data set uses the data from the focal data set and Age
+This data set uses the data from the focal data set and Age_Restricted_Homes.csv.